UniversalDependencies/UD_English-GUMReddit/README.md

 ## RST discourse trees

 Discourse annotations are given in RST dependencies following the conversion from RST constituent trees as suggested by Li et al. (2014) - for the original RST constituent parses of GUM see the [source repo](https://github.com/amir-zeldes/gum/).
 At the beginning of each Elementary Discourse Unit (EDU), and annotation `Discourse` gives the discourse function of the unit beginning with that token, followed by a colon, the ID of the current unit, and an arrow pointing to the ID of the parent unit in the discourse parse.
-For instance, `Discourse=purpose:105->104:0` at token 21 in the example below means that this token begins discourse unit 105, which functions as a `purpose` to unit 104, which begins at token 1 in this sentence ("Padalecki partnered with co-star Jensen Ackles --purpose-> to release a shirt...").
+For instance, `Discourse=purpose-goal:105->104:0` at token 21 in the example below means that this token begins discourse unit 105, which functions as a `purpose-goal` to unit 104, which begins at token 1 in this sentence ("Padalecki partnered with co-star Jensen Ackles --purpose-goal-> to release a shirt...").
 The final `:0` indicates that the attachment has a depth of 0, without an intervening span in the original RST constituent tree (this information allows deterministic reconstruction of the RST constituent discourse tree from the conllu file).
 The unique `ROOT` node of the discourse tree has no arrow notation, e.g. `Discourse=ROOT:2:0` means that this token begins unit 2, which is the Central Discourse Unit (or discourse root) of the current document.
 Although it is easiest to recover RST constituent trees from the source repo, it is also possible to generate them automatically from the dependencies with depth information, using the scripts in the [rst2dep repo](https://github.com/amir-zeldes/rst2dep/).

 Discourse relations in GUM are defined based on the effect that W (a writer/speaker) has on R (a reader/hearer) by modifying a Nucleus dicourse unit (N) with another discourse unit (a Satellite, S, or another N).
-Relations include:

-  * Antithesis - R is meant to prefer N as an alternative to S
-  * Attribution - S provides the source of information in N
-  * Background - S provides information to increase R's understanding of N
-  * Cause - S is the cause of N (and N is more prominent)
-  * Circumstance - S details circumstances (often spatio-temporal) under which N applies
-  * Concession - R is meant to look past an incompatibility of N with S
-  * Condition - N occurs depending on S
-  * Contrast - W presents multiple Ns as incompatible, but of equal prominence
-  * Elaboration - S gives additional information about N
-  * Evaluation - S provides an assessment of N by W (R does not have to share this assemssment)
-  * Evidence - S provides evidence which increases R's belief in N
-  * Joint - any other collection of discourse units of equal prominence at the same level of hierarchy
-  * Justify - S increases R's acceptance of W's right to say N
-  * Manner - S indicates the manner in which N happens
-  * Means - S indicates the means by which N happens
-  * Motivation - S is meant to influence R's willingness to act according to N
-  * Preparation - S makes R more prepared for the appearance of N
-  * Purpose - N is initiated or exists in order to realize S
-  * Question - N is the answer to the question posed by S
-  * Restatement - Multiple Ns realize the same role and content
-  * Restatement - S partly realizes the same role and content as a previous N
-  * Result - S is the result of N (or: N is the cause of S, and N is more prominent)
-  * ROOT - central discourse unit of the document (not properly a discourse relation)
-  * Same-unit - indicates a discontinuous discourse unit (not properly a discourse relation)
-  * Sequence - Multiple Ns form a temporally ordered sequence of events in order
-  * Solutionhood - N is a solution to a problem presented by S
+Discourse relation units can precede their nuclei (satellite-nucleus, or SN relation), follow them (NS), or be coordinated with each other (NN or 'multinuclear relations).
+Relations are classified hierarchically into 15 major classes and include:

+  * Adversative
+    * adversative-antithesis (SN/NS) - R is meant to prefer N as an alternative to S
+    * adversative-concession (SN/NS) - R is meant to look past an incompatibility of N with S
+    * adversative-contrast (NN) - W presents multiple Ns as incompatible, but of equal prominence
+  * Attribution
+    * attribution-positive (SN/NS) - S states a source for the information in N
+    * attribution-negative (SN/NS) - S states that a potential source is NOT a source of the information in N
+  * Causal
+    * causal-cause (SN/NS) - S is the cause of N (and N is more prominent)
+    * causal-result (SN/NS) - S is the result of N (or: N is the cause of S, and N is more prominent)
+  * Context
+    * context-background (SN/NS) - S provides prerequisite information to increase R's understanding of N
+    * context-circumstance (SN/NS) - S details circumstances (often spatio-temporal) under which N applies
+  * Contingency
+    * contingency-condition (SN/NS) - N occurs (or not) depending on S
+  * Elaboration
+    * elaboration-attribute (NS) - S gives additional information about a participant within N (not on the entire proposition in N)
+    * elaboration-additional (NS) - S gives additional information about the proposition in N as a whole
+  * Explanation
+    * explanation-evidence (SN/NS) - S provides evidence which increases R's belief in N
+    * explanation-justify (SN/NS) - S increases R's acceptance of W's right to say N
+    * explanation-motivation (SN/NS) - S is meant to influence R's willingness to act according to N
+  * Evaluation
+    * evaluation-comment (SN/NS) - S provides an assessment of N by W (R does not have to share this assessment)
+  * Joint
+    * joint-disjunction (NN) - W presents multiple Ns which can be regarded as interchangeable alternatives
+    * joint-list (NN) - W presents multiple Ns in parallel which are additive, of equal prominence, and of equivalent purpose
+    * joint-sequence (NN) - Multiple Ns form a temporally ordered sequence of events presented in chronological order
+    * joint-other (NN) - a collection of unlike Ns of equal prominence, but of disparate (non-equivalent) discourse purpose
+  * Mode
+    * mode-manner (SN/NS) - S indicates the manner in which N happens
+    * mode-means (SN/NS) - S indicates the means by which N happens
+  * Organization
+    * organization-heading (SN) - S prepared R for N using an explicit text organizing device such as a heading
+    * organization-phatic (SN/NS) - S prepares R for N by holding the floor for W, without contributing propositional content
+    * organization-preparation (SN) - covers all other forms of S units primarily used to signal an upcoming N
+  * Purpose
+    * purpose-attribute (SN/NS) - S gives the purpose of a participant within N (not the entire propostion in N)
+    * purpose-goal (SN/NS) - the proposition in N as a whole is initiated or exists in order to realize S
+  * Restatement
+    * restatement-partial (NS) - S partly realizes the same role and content as a previous N
+    * restatement-repetition (NN) - Multiple Ns of equal prominence realize the same role and content
+  * Topic
+    * topic-question (SN) - S steers the discourse topic by posing a question to which N is the answer
+    * topic-solutionhood (SN/NS) - S steers the discourse topic by posing a problem, to which N presents a solution
+  * Same-unit (NN) - connects parts of a discontinuous discourse unit (this is not a discourse relation)

 ## XML